ConstructionPlacements

 The final 20% is for savings: building your emergency reserves, socking away money for retirement, and saving up enough funds for a down payment on a house or your next car.

 You can use an Excel or Google Docs spreadsheet to help you create a financial planning budget and track your progress.
-There are also budgeting apps you can sync with bank accounts that can make it easier to track spending in real-time.
+There are also budgeting apps you can sync with bank accounts, making tracking spending easier in real time.

 2. Saving for Future Expenses